-- The first time, a sticker will be placed in the child's homework diary, informing parents that homework has not been done. - The second time, a second sticker will be placed in the child's homework diary, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third sticker will be placed in the child's homework diary and a letter will be sent home inviting parents in to meet with the class teacher and a member of SLT.
-At this meeting, parents will be offered the opportunity for their child to attend the weekly homework club. - The school considers reading to be an essential skill.
-If there is no evidence that pupils are reading at home following this, the school will arrange for pupils to complete daily reading in school until such time as they begin reading at home again.
+• The first time, an email will be sent home, informing parents that homework has not been done.

+- The second time, an email will be sent home, informing parents that homework has not been done. - When homework is missed for a third time in a term, a third email will be sent home and a letter will be posted home inviting parents in to meet with the class teacher and a member of SLT and parents/carers will be offered the opportunity for their child to attend the weekly homework club. - The school considers reading to be an essential skill.
+If there is no evidence that pupils are reading at home following this, the child will be invited to join a reading club in school.